Absence of a BCS-BEC crossover in the cuprate superconductors: Theory of the BCS to BEC crossover

 To develop intuition concerning the thermal evolution of $\mu$ in the BEC limit, we can carry out the same analysis for the case of a 2D non-interacting Bose gas.
 While this problem has no actual phase transition, in the presence of weak repulsive interactions, the superfluid transition occurs at a number of order 1 (which depends on the log-log of the interaction strength~\cite{fisher1988dilute}) times the characteristic energy $T_0 \equiv 2\pi \hbar^2 n_B/m_B$.
 (If we identify the areal density of the bosons, $n_B$ with 1/2 the density of Fermions, $n$, and their mass $m_B$ as twice the electron effective mass, $m$, then $T_0=E_F/2$, where $E_F$ is what would have been the Fermi energy in the absence of pair-binding.)
 Again, the fact that the density of states is a constant permits us to derive an analytic expression

-It is easy to see that the chemical potential shifts approximately a factor of 4 as the temperature changes from $T=T_0$ (roughly $T_c$) to $T=2T_0$; a result that is qualitatively unchanged by weak interactions.
+This result is shown in Fig.~\ref{fig:theory2}.
+From Eq.~\ref{bose}, it is easy to see that the chemical potential shifts by approximately a factor of 4 as the temperature changes from $T=T_0$ (roughly $T_c$) to $T=2T_0$; a result that is qualitatively unchanged by weak interactions.